Things to Do near Our Inn in Charlottesville VA

 University of Virginia Sports Events

 The University of Virginia fields varsity teams in 11 men’s sports and 12 women’s sports.
 The teams compete in the Atlantic Coast Conference, one of the premiere collegiate sports leagues in the country.
-In the last few years, the men’s tennis team, baseball and men’s lacrosse teams have won national championships or been ranked #1 in the country.
+In the last few years, the men’s tennis team, baseball and men’s basketball teams have won national championships or been ranked #1 in the country.
 Football usually draws crowds in excess of 40,000 for home games.

 Here are some of our favorite restaurants for lunch, dinner or drinks: